darckjack/meru-tech-test/README.md

 * I started working on the cells update.
 * at the moment the user could flag, mark or open the cell.
 * I'm thinking of making a service to handle all the logic of the update.

+### Fourth batch
+* add the logic to reveal multiple cells, got an error with a recursive function but it was caused by the lifetime of the objects.

+* Still thinking on the logic for the win condition and the guard to not modify finished games.